How to master internal controls for accounts payable

 - Access controls: Restrict system access based on user roles.
 Only authorized personnel should be able to enter vendor information, approve payments, or modify data.

-- Wire/check approval: Ensure that one person prepares the payments, but only an authorized signer can approve and release the payment after a thorough review.
+- Wire/check approval: Ensure that one person prepares the payments, while check signing and final approval are handled by an authorized individual after a thorough review.

 - Bank reconciliations: Perform monthly reconciliations to confirm that all payments match outgoing funds.
 To ensure accuracy, each reconciliation should have a preparer and a separate reviewer.